 - The team that wins the coin toss chooses whether to have odd or even questions.
 The team answering the odd-numbered questions must sit to the Moderator's left, and their school's name goes on the left side of the board.
 See example below. - The team answering the even-numbered questions sits to the Moderator's right, and their school's name is on the right side of the board. - All questions are worth 5 points.
 If a team gets only the title correct on an "In Which Book" type of question they receive only 3 points.
 The other team then gets a chance to give the correct author for 2 points.
 The same procedure is followed should the correct author and incorrect title be given.
-Follow the Moderator's guidance. - Occasionally there will be a 2-part "Content" question.
+Follow the Moderator's guidance.

+• Occasionally there will be a 2-part "Content" question.
 It will be stated on the question card, and the Moderator will announce that this is a 2-part question.
-Follow the Moderator's guidance to determine whether 5, 3, or 2 points are awarded. - Ask the Moderator to pause the battle should any conflicts in scoring arise.
+Follow the Moderator's guidance to determine whether 5, 3, or 2 points are awarded.